Cop injured in knife attack in Delhi's Moti Nagar | Law-Order

 Cop injured in knife attack in Delhi's Moti Nagar

-An assistant sub-inspector of the Delhi Police was allegedly attacked with a knife by a man here late Thursday, officials said.Deputy Commissioner of Police west Vichitra Veer said the attacker has been identified and efforts are on to nab him.ASI Vikram Singh was manning a picket under the Zakhira flyover in west Delhis Moti Nagar area.
+An Assistant Sub-Inspector of the Delhi Police was allegedly attacked with a knife by a man here, police said on Friday.Deputy Commissioner of Police west Vichitra Veer said the attacker has been identified as 26-year-old Akash and efforts are on to nab him.ASI Vikram Singh was manning a picket under the Zakhira flyover in west Delhis Moti Nagar area Thursday night.

 - Country: